jotavev/cs50x/README.md

 <img src="https://github.com/jotavev/cs50x/blob/master/assets/1pong_demo.gif" alt="Screenshot" width="350" />

 My project is a retro game, similar to pong, but for one player.
 To play, click [here!](https://scratch.mit.edu/projects/778158229/)

+## Lecture 1 (C language)

+In this class, i apprehended the fundamentals of programming with C, things already seen with Scratch, now using C and new concepts using this text-based language.
+(Correctness, Design, Style, Syntax, IDE, Compiling, Functions, Arguments, Return Values, Types, Operators, Variables and so on)

+### Problem Set 1